-If there were ever a season for the believer to recognize their worth and focus on the dignity of his or her fellow human being – now is the season!
+If there were ever a season for the believer to recognize his or her worth and focus on the dignity of his or her fellow human being, it is the Advent season!

 Advent is a season of waiting, preparation and expectation for the incarnation of the Savior, Jesus Christ.
 The word is literally defined as “coming.”
 The mysterious beauty of the incarnation, God made flesh, captivates us as we meditate on what this means for our lives.
 Not only does this season symbolize the expectation of Jesus’s first coming but it is also a reflection of the longing on our hearts for the return of Christ when we will realize how things ought to be.
 The incarnation of Christ reveals this to us and is wonderfully portrayed through the age-old hymn, “O Holy Night.”